bennycode/ts-node-starter/README.md

 ## Usage

+> [!TIP]
+> You can use this boilerplate for your own purposes.
+Just follow the steps below.
+>
+> By the way, if you like this style, check out other [alerts](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#alerts) possible with [GitHub's Flavored Markdown Spec](https://github.github.com/gfm/).

 ### Make it your own

 1. Replace all occurrences of "bennycode" with your own username (or organization name)